 Having accurate and up-to-date data is key to delivering CCAR results.
 Without being able to identify and control all spreadsheets involved in the stress testing process, Institutions at best face a time consuming manual process to ensure accuracy or at worst, a risk of non-compliance.

-ClusterSeven’s technology provides the capability to automate the identification and monitoring of key spreadsheets, ensuring data accuracy by removing the need for manual checking.
+ClusterSeven’s reporting technology provides the capability to automate the identification and monitoring of key spreadsheets, ensuring data accuracy by removing the need for manual checking.
 By bringing the same level of control, auditability and transparency in place in corporate IT systems to Excel spreadsheets, they can continue to be utilized for their power & flexibility as part of CCAR and DFAST compliance processes.